YoshihideShirai/sagemath-vscode-devcontainer/README.md

 ### Summary

+Setting up SageMath can be complex and time-consuming, especially when dealing with dependencies and kernel integration in Jupyter environments.
-This repository provides configuration for setting up a SageMath writing environment (Jupyter Notebook/Sage) using VSCode's Dev Container feature.
+This repository provides a ready-to-use configuration for quickly launching a SageMath development environment (Jupyter Notebook/Sage) using VSCode's Dev Container feature.

 ### Requirement